McDonald Mountain

 Route:

 The route climbs steadily up a logging road with harvest areas that provide views.
 At 2,200 feet is a side road on left, stick to the main road until you reach 2,800.
 Now you can go right on a gated road to reach the towers and views.
 To reach the true summit, you can continue on this road (see the map) looking for two possible turnoffs that will get you up to the ridge-top.
 I believe the second road up does take you past a Green River Watershed sign so you might want to avoid that route.
 I put another road on the map that shows up on aerial photos.
 It takes off from a large switchback that is off the lookout point road.
-This might be the most direct route but I didn’t go that way.
+This might be the most direct route but I did not go that way.
 A large thinning timber sale took place several years ago so routes were changed up a bit.

 Highway 410 Hikes